Google changes its algorithm like nobody's business. Every year, they are said to alter their algo somewhere around 500-600 times!

-There are also other important factors to consider:
+There are also other essential factors to consider:

-- Searcher intent is more prominent - This means that you need to make sure that you are understanding what the user is looking for if you are going to try and optimize for it.
-No matter how much you try to optimize for something, if it doesn't match up with what the user is actually looking for, then you will never rank well for it.
+- Searcher intent is more prominent - This means that you need to make sure that you understand what the user is looking for if you are going to try and optimize for it.
+No matter how much you try to optimize for something, if it doesn't match up with what the user is looking for, then you will never rank well for it.

 Goals, Goals, Goals

 So now that you know a few things that you should look out for, you can start to come up with a strategy.
-When you are coming up with your SEO strategy, you need to make sure that you are tying the strategy into your business's goals.
-If you are not, then what’s the point?
-See what it is that you are trying to do with the business and then tie your SEO strategy to that.
-This way, you can have a concrete feeling of whether your SEO helped your business or not.
+When you are coming up with your SEO strategy, you need to make sure that you are tying the plan into your business's goals.
+If you are not, then what's the point?
+What is it that you are trying to do with the company?
+Tie your SEO strategy to that.
+This way, you can have a real feeling of whether your SEO helped your business or not.

-This way you can improve your strategy in the years to come.
-If you have something that you are trying to measure and you see that you over, or underperformed, then you can adjust accordingly to meet your businesses specific needs.
+This way, you can improve your strategy in the years to come.
+If you have something that you are trying to measure and you see that you over or underperformed, then you can adjust accordingly to meet your business's specific needs.
 The thing about SEO is that it typically takes time to do well.
-But once you know what works, then you can double down on it, and when you know what doesnt work, you can cut, or adjust.
+But once you know what works, then you can double down on it, and when you see what doesn't work, you can cut or adjust.

-You should be keeping track of all of this so that you know where, what, and how you were able to achieve the things that you did.
+You should be keeping track of all of this.
+That way, you know where, what, and how you were able to achieve the things that you did.

 Keywords Matter, But Topics Matter More

-I know that when most of you hear “SEO,” you automatically think, “oh, yeah, keywords!”
-While that may have still been the case circa 2002, much has changed in 2018.
+I know that when most of you hear "SEO," you automatically think, "oh, yeah, keywords!"
+While that may have still been the case circa 2002, much has changed.

 Always Make Sure That You Are Adding Value

-One thing that always bothers me in this industry is when practitioners say, you have to do this, or that.
+One thing that still bothers me in this industry is when practitioners say you have to do this or that.
 Sure there are the best practices, but there is also that little extra something.
-This is why when I hear people say that you shouldn’t do guest posting, or interviews or something along those lines, I go crazzzzy.
+This is why when I hear people say that you shouldn't do guest posting, or interviews or something along those lines, I go crazzzzy.
 Why would you limit yourself?
-Obviously you can’t just let anyone guest post on your website -- that is unless you want a lot of shameless self promotion.
-If you you can integrate these types or articles into your SEO strategy, then you can potentially have a way to get more eyeballs on you.
-The tough thing about this one is that you are at the mercy of the partnership that you have with this person.
-What’s to say that they don’t start writing for your competitors as well.
-You can future proof this strategy by making sure that you are only putting out the best.
+You can't just let anyone guest post on your website -- that is unless you want a lot of shameless self-promotion.
+If you can integrate these types of articles into your SEO strategy, then you can potentially have a way to get more eyeballs on you.
+The tough thing about this one is that you are at the mercy of the partnership.
+What's to say that they don't start writing for your competitors as well.
+You can future proof this strategy by making sure that you are only putting out the best on your blog.

-The thing about adding value is that it is literally the best strategy.
+The thing about adding value is that it is the best strategy.
 Think about it, if you are only putting out the best stuff that you can conceive, then the only thing that you need to worry about is time.
-Obviously you still need to do promotion, but it will be a much easier process if you have something of value to offer to your sites visitors.
+You still need to do promotion, but it will be a much easier process if you have something of value to offer to your site's visitors.
 Communities are interesting like that.
-If you are really doing something remarkable, then people will remark about you!
-If people are not remarking on you, then that might just mean that you are not remarkable.
+If you are doing something remarkable, then people will remark about you!
+If people are not mentioning you, then that might just mean that you are not remarkable.

 Before I head out, I have to mention one thing.
-If you want to run the future proofed seo strategy that i mentioned above, there are a few things that you should do when it comes to tactics.
-First and foremost you need to make sure that your content fits.
+If you want to run the future-proofed SEO strategy that I mentioned above, there are a few things that you should do when it comes to tactics.
+First and foremost, you need to make sure that your content fits.
 A video may be the perfect thing if you are trying to do a tutorial or something along those lines.
-If you want to communicate a bunch of data in a quick digestible format, maybe you use an infographic.
-Or, who knows, maybe you want to stick with articles.
+If you want to communicate a bunch of data in a quick, digestible format, maybe you use an infographic.
+Or, who knows, perhaps you want to stick with articles.
 I love to read, so I am okay with most information in written form, but I understand if you are not.
-The point that I am trying to make is that you need to make sure that you are adapting your seo strategy to whatever medium your target audience likes best.
-SEO can be about keywords, but it doesn’t have to be.
+The point that I am trying to make is that you need to make sure that you are adapting your SEO strategy to whatever medium your target audience likes best.
+SEO can be about keywords, but it doesn't have to be.